pandas-dev/pandas/doc/source/development/contributing.rst

     isort pandas/io/pytables.py

 to automatically format imports correctly.
 This will modify your local copy of the files.

-The `--recursive` flag can be passed to sort all files in a directory.

 Alternatively, you can run a command similar to what was suggested for ``black`` and ``flake8`` :ref:`right above <contributing.code-formatting>`::